yomidevs/local-audio-yomichan/README.md

 - Whenever you edit your config, make sure you restart Anki and regenerate the database.
     This will ensure your changes are fully applied.
 - Do NOT edit `default_config.json`, because this file will get overwritten on every add-on update.
+- If you want to change the priority of sources, ensure that your custom URL does NOT have the `sources` parameter.
+    The URL `sources` parameter overrides the config's source priority!

 ## Running without Anki